Aliciameib/Aliciameib/README.md

 - 👋 Hi, I’m Alicia, pleased to meet you!
-- 👀 I’m interested in learning as much as I can abotu the world of programming!
+- 👀 I’m interested in learning as much as I can about the world of programming!
 - 🌱 I’m currently learning accounting through my MBA.
 - 💞️ I’m looking to collaborate on solving intricate problems so we can put less workers in dangerous work environments.
 - 📫 How to reach me: email --> abertsch@dev-10.com -- phone number --> 734-646-1988